Kintyre/ksconf/docs/source/install.rst

 Enable Bash Completion
 ~~~~~~~~~~~~~~~~~~~~~~

-If you're on a Mac or Linux machine, and would like to enable bash completion, run these commands:
+If you're on Mac or Linux, and would like to enable bash completion, run these commands:

 .. code-block:: sh

    pip install argcomplete
    echo 'eval "$(register-python-argcomplete ksconf)"' >> ~/.bashrc

 (This option is not currently available for Splunk App installs due to a lack of documentation and testing available presently.
+It should be possible.
 Pull requests are welcome.)

 Ran into issues?
 ~~~~~~~~~~~~~~~~

 If you encounter any issues, please refer to the :doc:`install_advanced`.
 Substantial time and effort was placed into the assembly of the information based on various scenarios we encountered.
 A good place to begin would be in the :ref:`python_troubleshooting` section.

 Install from GIT